Subham-R/Disaster_Responses_Pipelines/README.md

 This project requires Python 3.x and the following Python libraries installed:

-NumPy, Pandas, Matplotlib, Json, Plotly, Nltk, Flask, Sklearn, Sqlalchemy, Sys,Re, Pickle
+NumPy, Pandas, Matplotlib, Json, Plotly, Nltk, Flask, Sklearn, Sqlalchemy, Sys, Re, Pickle

 ## Project Motivation<a name="motivation"></a>

 For this project we have data set containing real messages that were sent during disaster events.
 We have created a machine learning pipeline to categorize these events so that the messages can be flagged to an appropriate disaster relief agency.
 The project also includes a web app where an emergency worker can input a new message and get classification results in several categories.
-The web app has display visualizations of the data.
+The web app has following display visualizations:

 ![file1](https://github.com/Subham-R/Disaster_Responses_Pipelines/blob/master/01%20Overview.PNG)